 - 1 Tablespoon Coarse Sugar for sprinkling on top

 - 2 Tablespoon Heavy Whipping Cream for decoration on top

 - 2 Tablespoon Caramel Sauce for drizzle on top

 - Grab the ingredients for pastry dough and mix well in a food processor or with the help of a pastry blender.
 Add little ice-cold water and make a soft dough.
 Remember that you should not over-knead the dough as the heat produced will melt the butter.
 So the idea is to just bring everything together.
 Freeze the dough (covered in a plastic wrap or aluminum foil) for 30-45 minutes or refrigerate overnight.

 Making Apple Pie Filling

 - Take two large apples and cut them in half.
-Now scoop out the center with the help of a melon scooper and cut them in lengthwise slices.
+Now scoop out the center with the help of a melon scooper and cut them into thin lengthwise slices.

 - In a bowl containing your apple slices, add brown sugar, cornstarch, lemon juice, ground cinnamon, and ground nutmeg.
 Mix everything well.
 Your apple pie filling is ready.

 Making Mini Condensed Milk Apple Tarts

 - Preheat your oven to 400°F or 200°C. Keep a 9X11 inch baking tray ready.